RobinLinus/coins-legacy/bitcoin-lite-network.md

 ```
 An *output path* is a succinct pointer to a particular output included in the blockchain.

+The trivial way to prove an output path is to download the full block at `block_index`.

 ### Output Paths and SPV proofs
 Since the early days Bitcoin supported SPV inclusion proofs.